-- You need to soak your black gram lentils (udad dal) and the two rices — brown rice and parboiled rice — separately and overnight.
+- Soak rice and lentils: You need to soak your black gram lentils (urad dal) and the two rices -- regular or brown rice and parboiled rice -- separately and overnight.
 Soak the poha or flattened rice and the fenugreek seeds with the udad dal.
 Overnight is great, but you can also do this for about six hours in the daytime.

-- Once your batter has fermented, you will see it.
-The batter will look puffy and will rise quite a bit (it’s a good idea to put a plate or a baking sheet under the bowl — I’ve had to deal with an overflow of fermented dosa batter in the oven and it was NOT fun to clean up).
+- Once you've gotten both the rice and the urad dal to the right texture, it's time to ferment the batter.
+To do this, mix the rice batter and the urad dal batter in a large bowl and set the batter aside to ferment for about eight hours, preferably in a warm place or in the oven with the light turned on.
+Once the batter has fermented, you will see it.
+The batter will look puffy and will rise quite a bit (it's a good idea to put a plate or a baking sheet under the bowl -- I've had to deal with an overflow of fermented dosa batter in the oven and it was NOT fun to clean up).

 - When your batter is ready, lightly coat the individual plates in the mold with cooking spray.
 This is not absolutely essential, but it's something my parents did, and it makes the idli really easy to slide out after it's steamed.
 Now fill each little mold with the batter, stopping just short of filling it all the way up, because the idlis will puff up a little as they steam.
 To make the process of easier, I start out by filling the plate at the bottom, then place the second plate on top, fill that up, slide in the third, fill it up, and so on.
 If you were to fill in the molds first and them put the whole thing back together, you'd have a mess on your hands.